Are online courses for you?

 our Online Learning FAQ.
 If you have reservations about taking an online course, review our other

 course delivery options.

 Associate in Arts or Associate in Science Degree – ONLINE: 64 Hours

-If you are pursuing an Online Associate in Arts or Associate in Science Degree, use this form to develop your individual degree plan.
+If you are pursuing an Online Associate in Arts or Associate in Science Degree, click on the Online Courses List button below to develop your individual degree plan.
 This is a listing of all available online courses.

 - Pay special attention to the credit hour requirements for each category as well as which semesters the classes are typically offered.